petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/applying-styles-to-fragments.md

 </a>
 ```

-Changing the background color of this example Fragment to black applies that change to the hidden outer `<div>` that is created for styles normally.
+Changing the background color of this example Fragment to black applies that change to the outer `<div>` that is created for styles on the back-end normally.
 It looks like this in the UI:

 ![Withot the data-lfr-styles attribute, the background color simply applies to the entire Fragment, creating an undesirable effect.](./applying-styles-to-fragments/images/02.png)